earlew/mywebsite-hugo/content/authors/admin/_index.md

 - Visitors
 ---

-I am a postdoctoral scholar at the California Institute of Technology, [Division of Geological and Planetary Sciences](http://www.gps.caltech.edu).
-I am interested in ocean dynamics, ice-ocean interactions, sea ice variability, and high-latitude climate change.
+I am a postdoctoral scholar in Environmental Science and Engineering at Caltech.
+I am generally interested in polar oceanography, ice-ocean interactions, high-latitude climate change, and the global overturning circulation.

-For my PhD thesis, I studied sea ice-ocean interactions around Antarctica, using under-ice ocean data collected by Argo floats and instrumented seals as well as idealized ice-ocean models.

-For my postdoctoral research, I am working with [Professor Andrew Thompson](http://web.gps.caltech.edu/~andrewt/index.html) to assess the impact of polar gyre dynamics on poleward heat transport and Southern Ocean overturning.